+ View Section Navigation

 The law calls for the IUB's analysis to focus on “ensuring safe, adequate, reliable, and affordable utility services provided at rates that are nondiscriminatory, just, reasonable, and based on the utility’s cost of providing service to its customers within Iowa.”

-IEC and our coalition partners are dedicated to participating in this process to ensure the public's voice and interests are considered.
+IEC and our coalition partners participated in this process to ensure the public's voice and interests are considered.
 By signing up for updates, we will alert you to ways to get involved to hold utilities accountable and to keep energy rates affordable.

-Our Key Priorities for the Utility Ratemaking Study
+Our Key Priorities Advocated during the Utility Ratemaking Study

 1. Integrated Resource Planning